EquiBim: Learning Symmetry-Equivariant Policy for Bimanual Manipulation: RELATED WORK

 While effective in their respective domains, many symmetry-aware approaches are typically instantiated through modality-specific representations or architecture-dependent designs~\cite{li2025morphologically, apraez2025morphological}.
 This design choice can introduce practical challenges when transferring symmetry mechanisms across different robot learning pipelines, especially across varying observation spaces and action parameterizations.

 In contrast, our work is motivated by the inherent bilateral symmetry in dual-arm manipulation, where symmetric observations and actions naturally arise from robot morphology and task structure.
 Rather than encoding symmetry through specialized architectures, we formulate symmetry as a prediction-level consistency constraint during training, explicitly enforcing equivariant behavior under left-right symmetric transformations.
+Unlike conventional mirror-based data augmentation, EquiBim enforces symmetry through prediction-level consistency and does not require mirrored supervision during training.
 By decoupling symmetry enforcement from model design, the proposed EquiBim can be seamlessly integrated as a plug-and-play training module into existing imitation learning pipelines, making it particularly well suited for dual-arm robot learning across diverse observation modalities and action representations.